 The main board uses discrete, large-sized SMD components laid out in an easy-to-understand manner on a double-sided board with broad tracks.
 This can be your main module around which you can start experimenting.

-- Volume control with on/off switch
+- Volume control knob

 The µBITX boards are hand-assembled by a collective of women.
 Each of the toroids is hand wound.
 This provides these women with livelihood.
 The assembled boards are then DC checked and a final RF check is performed to check the receiver’s sensitivity as well as transmitter’s output before being shipped.
 Each board is individually numbered.